vectara/vectara-docs/www/docs/learn/user-defined-function-reranker.md

 #### Lexical score example

 Expression for only using for a lexical search of `The Great Gatsby`.
-This would be the same as setting leixcal interpolation equal to 1:
+This would be the same as setting lexical interpolation equal to 1:

 ```json
 {